Basavono po kulumoe i-ta ñei, Teliki Makumoso li-ko Banie.myth of originWhen our country emerged, our Supreme God was called Banie.

 4 – often

-Dapa wopine na li-vete piene ne “ebele ini!” tamwase, pe li-ko motoro.The elders very often use this expression “it's wonderful”: they find it a nice word.
+Dapa wopine na li-vete piene ne “ebele ini!” tamwase, pe li-ko motoro.The elders very often use this expression “it's wonderful”: they find it an elegant word.

 2 – sunset: go down in the sky, during late afternoon